lino-framework/book/docs/admin/preview.rst

       $ mkdir /var/log/lino/bfoo
       $ ln -s /var/log/lino/bfoo log

-- Have a deep look at all the following files in the preview project and replace afoo with bfoo where needed:
+- Have a look at all the following files in the preview project and replace afoo with bfoo where needed:

   :xfile:`settings.py`,